 - To develop awareness of various aspects of the societies where German is spoken - To develop a high level of communication skills and competence in German - To extend learners intellectually and develop their general study skills - To prepare learners for the use of German in work, further study or leisure.

 You will require a grade 6 in German, in addition to the general entry requirements.

-Unit 1 - Spoken expression and response in German
+Spoken expression, response, understanding and written response in German and research,